 Sustaining Narrative Tension

 This approach gives Rowling an edge plot-wise because it increases her ability to delight readers with mystery and surprise.
-Most of us can predict that Aang will use some version of spirit bending magic during the climax of ‘Avatar: The Last Airbender’ because the magic system is hard and consequently fairly predictable.
+Most of us can predict that Aang will use some version of spirit bending magic during the climax of ‘Avatar: The Last Airbender’ because the magic system is quite hard and consequently fairly predictable.
 We know that Aang isn’t going to develop a brand new, never-seen-before magical skill right before he confronts the firelord Ozai.

 Conclusion: Not All Magic Users are Created Equal